 Workflows

-The Topics, Positions, and Rules that define how your firm reviews a particular kind of contract.
-See Review templates.
+Playbooks — the Topics and positions that define how your firm reviews a particular kind of contract.
+See Create a Playbook.

 The columns and questions you ask across many documents at once: your “Contract data extractor”, your “Lease term checker”.